syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 * SHA512
 * RIPEMD160

-The following code example explains how to add a digital signature with various digest algorithms to the PDF document.
+The following code example explains how to add a digital signature with various digest algorithms to the PDF document using the [DigestAlgorithm](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignatureSettings.html#Syncfusion_Pdf_Security_PdfSignatureSettings_DigestAlgorithm) enum.

 {% tabs %}